Schwindel hits tiebreaking single as Cubs beat Reds 4-3

 Reds first baseman Joey Votto was out of the starting lineup despite his .422 batting average this season against the Cubs heading into the series.
 He pinch-hit in the ninth and lined out to center for the final out.

-“A couple times along the way I almost gave him an off day, but it’s hard to keep him out of the lineup,” manager David Bell said.
+“A couple times along the way I almost gave him an off day, but it’s hard to keep him out of the lineup,” Bell said.
 “But today felt like the right day.”

 ROSS STILL BOSS

 Despite being sidelined by a positive COVID-19 test, Cubs manager David Ross continues to submit the lineup.
-Bench coach Andy Green said he often speaks to Ross multiple times before and after games.
+Green said he often speaks to Ross multiple times before and after games.

 Ross and President of Baseball Operations Jed Hoyer, who also was vaccinated and tested positive, will be required to remain in isolation through Sept.
 12.